HomeDCT Support & Resources

 • Data Sharing Consent: Is it available?

 • Plot: Is it located realistically?
 Does it have too many buildings or roads?
 Does the plot follow the farm’s natural boundaries?
 Does it have enough markers?
+Are there any warnings placed on the plot?

 • Farmer details: Are contact details accurate?
 Do the phone number and email belong to the farmer?

-Step 4: Monitor "collecting" farmers
+Step 3: Monitor 'Collecting' farmers

 Recognizing problematic data